Dallas Attorneys Prevail in Agency Malpractice Suit

 Feb 19, 2020

 The plaintiff was a general contractor for a large residential construction project who sought to recover out-of-pocket expenses incurred remediating alleged defects in foundation work performed by a subcontractor.
-Jason and Ben represented the subcontractor’s insurance agent, whom the plaintiff sued based upon a lack of additional insured coverage.
+Jason represented the subcontractor’s insurance agent, whom the plaintiff sued based upon a lack of additional insured coverage.
 Although the agency issued a certificate of insurance indicating the subcontractor had general liability coverage with the plaintiff as an additional insured, it was discovered after the subcontractor tendered a claim that (for unknown reasons and without the agency’s knowledge) the policy was never actually bound.
 The plaintiff, who was provided a copy of the certificate by the agency, claimed it was damaged by its reliance on the representation that coverage existed when hiring the subcontractor.

-Jason and Ben overcame these clearly unfavorable facts through the evidence and legal argument to obtain a complete defense finding in favor of their client.
+Jason overcame these clearly unfavorable facts through the evidence and legal argument to obtain a complete defense finding in favor of their client.
 This is another victory for Thompson Coe’s professional liability section.